pubcore/authentication/readme.md

-✓ invokes "authenticated", if active user found and passwort is ok ✓ invokes "authenticated", if valid JsonWebToken is there ✓ invokes "notFound", if user not found by JsonWebToken ✓ invokes "oldPwUsed" (oldPasswordUsed), if secondary password is given, but old password is used (and does match) to authenticate
+✓ invokes "authenticated", if active user found and passwort is ok ✓ invokes "authenticated", if valid JsonWebToken is there ✓ invokes "notFound", if user not found by JsonWebToken ✓ invokes "invalidWebToken" by list of JsonWebTokens (jwtList) ✓ invokes "notFound", if last token is valid, but user not found (jwtList) ✓ invokes "authenticated" by jwtList (last entry will be checked first) ✓ invokes "authenticated" by jwtList (both entries will be checked if last one is invalid) ✓ invokes "oldPwUsed" (oldPasswordUsed), if secondary password is given, but old password is used (and does match) to authenticate
 ✓ supports login with secondary password, if configured ✓ invokes "toDeactivate", if active, non system user reach max attempts with wrong password, within some time-frame